 Cybersecurity, also known as digital security, is the practice of protecting your digital information, devices, and assets.
 That includes your personal information, accounts, files, photos, and even your money.

-The acronym "CIA" - no, not the Central Intelligence Agency - is often used to represent the three pillars of cybersecurity.
+The acronym "CIA" is often used to represent the three pillars of cybersecurity.

 Confidentiality - Keeping your secrets, and ensuring that only authorized people can access your files and accounts.

 Integrity - Making sure that your information is what it's supposed to be and that nobody has inserted, modified, or deleted things without your permission.
-Such as maliciously changing a number in a spreadsheet, for example.
+For example, maliciously changing a number in a spreadsheet.